-CR14 Lanes
+CR13 Lanes

-By 2030 implement improvements on a 'priority' basis to the City Centre lanes with Harrow Inn Close and City Arms Close first, creating attractive lanes through new paving, planting, public art and signage.
+By 2024 prepare plans for improvements to lanes and implement improvements on a 'priority' basis with Harrow Inn Close and City Arms Close first, creating attractive lanes through new paving, planting, public art and signage.

 This project seeks to improve lanes and encourage people to use them more frequently as they provide direct routes into the City Centre and are an important part of Elgin's history.
 Lanes such as Harrow Inn Close and City Arms Close are well-used and accommodate a number of businesses, shops and the cinema.
 Other lanes (such as Branders Close) accommodate mostly flats and houses.
 Some lanes such as Forsyths Close, Charles Close, Victoria Close, White Horse Close and Batchen Lane are attractive places with sensitively refurbished properties, paving and planting.
 These are good examples of bringing the lanes (and properties) back into use.